-In the video below, I explain the different types of meditation techniques and give you at least a good clue or two about how to choose the one you’re most compatible with.
+In the video below, I explain the different types of meditation techniques and give you tips about how to choose the one you’re most compatible with.
 You can also read about all this below the video.

 First of all, let me tell you something.
 In reality, there’s really one type of meditation technique.
 In its basic bare bones form, a meditation technique is composed of two parts: Mindfulness and/or concentration.